Stochastic Inflation in Numerical Relativity: Introduction

 With the expected arrival of smaller scales probes, Stochastic Inflation has become a popular non-perturbative method for studying the non-linear semi-classical evolution of long-wavelength inhomogeneities during inflation, while still accounting for quantum diffusion.
-Its standard formulation relies on the separate universe approximation (SUA) or $0th$-order gradient expansion, formulated in a specific gauge choice with the scalar field as the fluctuating dynamical variable and relies on the so-called stochastic $\Delta {\cal N}$ formalism to translate field fluctuations into statistics for the curvature perturbation \cite{Starobinsky_stochastic_1988, Finelli09, Finelli10, pattison_stochastic_2019,Jackson22,figueroa_non-gaussian_2021,Figueroa22,tomberg_numerical_2023,Mizuguchi24}.
-In our recent work \cite{Launay24}, we showcased the theoretical generalisation of this approach by deriving the stochastic equations of full General Relativity for inflation, thus bypassing recent efforts to fix gradient expansions and gauge artifacts \cite{artigas_hamiltonian_2022, jackson2023, Briaud25}.
+Its standard formulation relies on the separate universe approximation (SUA) or $0th$-order gradient expansion, formulated in a specific gauge choice with the scalar field as the fluctuating dynamical variable.
+The so-called stochastic $\Delta {\cal N}$ formalism is then used to translate field fluctuations into statistics for the curvature perturbation \cite{Starobinsky_stochastic_1988, Finelli09, Finelli10, pattison_stochastic_2019,Jackson22,figueroa_non-gaussian_2021,Figueroa22,tomberg_numerical_2023,Mizuguchi24}.
+Recent work within the existing stochastic inflation formalism and $\Delta\mathcal{N}$ \cite{artigas_hamiltonian_2022, jackson2023,Tanaka:2023gul,Tanaka:2024mzw, Briaud25} has aimed to improve on the use of gradient expansions, gauge artifacts and the neglect of anisotropic perturbations but, overall, stochastic inflation remains firmly rooted on the SUA.